Interested in a Position at Sweet?

 Direct Support Professionals (DSPs)

 DSPs must be at least 18 years old and have a high school diploma.
 They also must have valid drivers license, smartphone/tablet/laptop (for electronic documentation, and a vehicle for community visits.
-We prefer that our DSPs have previous experience in carework, but we train from the ground up!
-Our DSP training program is like no other in Indiana.
-In addition to hands-on training in care skills, all of our DSPs receive training on disability history, ableism, disability rights, true inclusion, the Mandt System, American Heart Association CPR/First Aid, Person-Centered Planning, and the Medicaid Waiver.
-Our DSPs are given the tools to make radical change in the world and destroy barriers to inclusion!
+We prefer that our DSPs have previous experience in carework, but we train.
+In addition to hands-on training in care skills, all of our DSPs receive training on disability history, ableism, disability rights, inclusion, the Mandt System, American Heart Association CPR/First Aid, Person-Centered Planning, and the Medicaid Waiver.

 How to Apply